solidusio-contrib/solidus_graphql_api-deprecated/README.md

 end
 ```

-Option 2: for more important types which may be created and have additional methods defined on them, we can create a model (`./app/models/domain.rb`) and instantiate it from `primaryDomain`:
+Option 2: for more important types which may be created and have additional methods defined on them, we can create a Ruby class (`./lib/spree/domain.rb`) and instantiate it from `primaryDomain`:

 ```
 class Spree::GraphQL::Domain